dapr/proposals/20251108-RIS-workflow-purge-ttl.md

 $ dapr run my-workflow --purge-ttl=0s
 ```

-The new purge reminders will be displayed by:
+The new purge reminders will be displayed like:

 ```bash
 $ dapr scheduler list